 Once children move out of infant/toddler stages, it’s important to minimize distraction and focus instead on teaching the child how to identify, understand, express, and manage their thoughts, feelings, and body sensations during a challenge.
 Not ignore them through distraction.

 Dismissing, denying, and distracting doesn’t teach the child anything except that the adults in their life don’t seem to understand them.
 The adults mean well: trying to stop the whining and help the child feel better.
-In the end, however, dismissing, denying and distraction tend to serve the adult’s need–stop the challenging behavior— versus what the child needs–to be seen, soothed, safe, and secure.
+In the end, however, dismissing, denying, and distraction tend to serve the adult’s need–stop the challenging behavior— versus what the child needs–to be seen, soothed, safe, and secure.

 The fourth “D”: direct.
 Rushing to fix the problem by directing the child’s attention to a solution.
 Directing is probably the most frequent behavior I see when adults face challenging behavior.
 They rush the child to happy or rush to find a solution.

-In the example here directing might sound like, “Today you have to use the blue cup, but tomorrow you will have the red.” or “Let’s see a smile on that face!
+In the example here directing might sound like, “Today you have to use the blue cup, but tomorrow you will have the red” or “Let’s see a smile on that face!
 Tomorrow you will get the blue cup!”

 If you don’t pause to consider their interior landscape, you cannot fully understand children.
 Feelings of safety and security grow as children learn to identify, understand, and express what they think, feel, perceive, sense, and believe with an organizing presence to guide them.